V1TO-C/IB_MCP/README.md

 ## Project Status
 This project is currently under active development.
 Features may be incomplete, and breaking changes may occur.
 Use at your own risk.

-Currently [IB REST API (2.16.0) OpenAPI specification](https://api.ibkr.com/gw/api/v3/api-docs) fails validation and the automated router generation feature fails to generate routers.
+Currently the [IB REST API (2.16.0) OpenAPI specification](https://api.ibkr.com/gw/api/v3/api-docs) fails validation, and the automated router generation feature is currently failing to generate routers.
 You can try to validate yourself here:

 - https://oas-validation.com/
 - https://editor.swagger.io/

-I currently have 351 errors.
+The spec currently has 351 errors.
+Therefore, router endpoints are currently being built manually, and their status is updated upon completion.

 ## Table of Contents
 - [Interactive Brokers Model Context Protocol](#interactive-brokers-model-context-protocol)